 A Criminal Behaviour Order (CBO) is an order which is available on conviction for any criminal offence by any criminal court, introduced by the Anti-social Behaviour, Crime and Policing Act 2014 (ABCPA 2014, s.22) with effect from 20 October 2014.
 It replaces the former powers of the court to make orders such as an ASBO or a drinking banning order on conviction.
+The statutory provisions relating to CBOs are now contained in Chapter 1 of Part 11 of the Sentencing Code.

 A CBO is an order designed to tackle the most serious and persistent anti-social individuals where their behaviour has brought them before a criminal court.
 The anti-social behaviour to be addressed does not need to be connected to the criminal behaviour, or activity which led to the conviction.
 However, if there is no link the court will need to reflect on the reasons for making the order.